StefanoV00/Tokamak_BDI/README.txt

+Dear Assessor,

-Hi, thank you very much for clicking.
+thank you very much for clicking.
+We hope you have a nice day,

+Team 6.